 The overweight and obese members we surveyed were more resistant to resistance exercise than those of a healthy weight but importantly they were equally aware of the benefits of doing muscle strengthening exercises for weight loss.
 The benefits of resistance exercise are especially important for overweight or obese individuals.
 For example, insulin resistance is more common in overweight individuals and is a risk factor for Type 2 diabetes and cardiovascular disease.
 Doing regular resistance exercise results in improvements in blood sugar control reducing this risk.

 Things do get in the way of us wanting to do resistance exercise.
 Knowing what to do, how to do it and where you can do it are all common barriers to resistance exercise.
 Going to a gym can be a little daunting, particularly when you feel it will be full of fit young people.
 So knowing exercises that you can do anywhere to help build strength is important.

 Potential barriers such as being worried about getting injured, and feeling uncomfortable doing resistance exercise were other common barriers for the obese individuals we surveyed.
 Like with any new exercise program, it is important to start slowly, progress slowly through the exercises, and build up your intensity over time

 Note: is it important to have the correct form when doing a resistance exercise to avoid injury and get the maximum benefit.
 Ensure you follow the directions on your exercise plan, and research on the internet the correct form if you are unsure.
 You can also see a personal trainer for professional help with resistance training.

 Resistance Exercise Plan

 We currently offer a Resistance Exercise Plan.
 You can change your exercise plan at any time.
-To do this select > Settings > My Profile > Change Exercise plan preferences.
+To do this select > Settings > Preferences > Exercise Preferences.